 When possible activities using ladders and work platforms shall be undertaken when children are not present.
-If this is not possible, due to the scope or nature of the activity, for the activity to be undertaken when children are absent, then the children shall be isolated from the activity (e.g. removed to another area) for the duration of the activity.
-If children are in a position to observe activities using a ladder and/or work platform within the school, then such children should be suitably warned about the dangers of running around when ladders are in use
+If this is not possible, due to the scope or nature of the activity, for the activity to be undertaken when children are absent, then activity shall be isolated from students for the duration of the activity.

 The person using the ladder and/or platform must ensure that all hazards relating to their use must be identified and addressed to ensure such risks are minimized and effectively managed as much as possible.
-The person using a ladder must ensure that it is safe, secure, fit for purpose and free of dangerous insects and spiders.
+The person using a ladder must ensure that it is safe, secure, fit for purpose and free of hazards.

 Only suitable work platforms must be used (stepladders etc).
-Improvised work platforms shall not be used (e.g. chairs or tables) unless in circumstances where there is no other option available and then only with assistance (e.g. at least one person to provide support);
+Improvised work platforms shall not be used (e.g. chairs or tables) unless in circumstances where there is no other option available and then only with assistance (e.g. at least one person to provide support).

-The work platform being used should not exceed the height of the required task (use adjustable settings if possible);
+The work platform being used should not exceed the height of the required task (use adjustable settings if possible).